hackmcgill/hackerAPI/docs/standards.md

 ### Validation files

+These files validate inputs using [express-validator](https://express-validator.github.io/docs/).
 Validation files are located in the `middlewares` directory under a subdirectory called `validators`.
 The filenames are `<X>.validator.js`.
 To be used in a route, a validator needs to be a list express validator functions.
 We have generic validator functions located in [validator.helper.js](../middlewares/validators/validator.helper.js).
 The goal is to have a generic validator function for each datatype, which can then be put in the list of validators as the situation requires.
 The generic validators may take several arguments, but generally require:
   * Where the variable is located: `body`, `query`, `header`, or `param`.
 To validate a value located in `req.body`, one should use `body`
   * The fieldname, such as `email` for `req.body.email`.
   * A boolean detailing whether this value is optional. `false` means that the value is necessary.